 Clients sign the Take Home Medication Agreement prior to receiving any take home bottles.
-This agreement is placed in their records.
+This agreement is placed in their record.
 This agreement specifies all clinic requirements for handling methadone take home doses.
-Safe storage is stressful.
+Safe storage is stressed.

 - Take home medication may only be picked up by the client it is prescribed to; - All take home medication bottles must be returned to the clinic at the following clinic visit; - All bottles must be returned with the lid and label on, and in your locked storage container; - Take home bottle pick-up days will be decided with the client's input by the medical department; - Clients refusing to provide one urine sample for drug screen monitoring will result in loss or reduction of take-home bottles.
-Continuous refusals will be discussed at the Interdisciplinary Team (ITM) and may result in removal of all THB's and Administrative Discharge. - Lockboxes are required for clients receiving take home bottles and returning empty bottles as proper storage practice.
+Continuous refusals will be discussed at the Interdisciplinary Team (ITM) and may result in removal of all THB's and Administrative Discharge. - Lockboxes are required for clients receiving take home bottles and returning empty bottles as proper storage practice. - If lockboxes are shared both party's may lose their take home bottles.

 Take-home bottles are a privilege that is granted in accordance with the client's progress in treatment.
-The facility reserves the right to use discretion to limit or to rescind take-home medication privileges if there exists any suspected situation which is inconsistent with the above-mentioned factors required for take-home medication.
+The facility reserves the right to use discretion to limit or to rescind take-home medication privileges if there exist any suspected situation which is inconsistent with the above-mentioned factors required for take-home medication.
 Likewise, the facility reserves the right to use discretion to return take-home medication privileges in accordance with policies and procedures.